ybyzek/theniledev-examples/data-plane/pulumi/README.md

 * [The Pulumi CLI installed](https://www.pulumi.com/docs/reference/cli/)
 * A Nile developer account using an email address and password

-## Configure the Control Plane ##
+## Setup

-For future steps, it will be helpful to have a local Nile configuration file.
+For future steps, it will be helpful to have a local file with your Nile configuration.
+For that purpose, in this example, you will create a `.env` file with environment variables.
 Copy the `.env.defaults` file to `.env`:

 ```bash